samfajobi/Network-Threat-Detection-and-SOC-Investigation-Lab/README.md

+Absolutely — this is already strong.
+I’ll **restructure and elevate it** to include **Suricata, Zeek, Wazuh, and Wireshark**, while keeping it **clean, professional, and SOC-grade**.
+You can copy this directly into your GitHub README.

+---

 # network-detection-and-response-system
-Building a Network Detection and Response System with Suricata and Zeek.

-# Network Detection and Response (NDR) System using Suricata and Zeek
+## Open-Source Network Detection and Response (NDR) SOC Lab

+---

 ## 📌 Project Overview

-This project focuses on building a **Network Detection and Response (NDR)** lab using **Suricata** and **Zeek**, two powerful open-source network security monitoring tools.

-The goal of this project is to simulate **real-world SOC network monitoring**, where traffic is continuously inspected, suspicious activity is detected, enriched, and investigated, and actionable security insights are produced.

-This lab mirrors how enterprise SOCs detect threats such as:

-* Network intrusions
-* Malware command-and-control (C2)
-* Port scanning and reconnaissance
-* Data exfiltration
-* Suspicious DNS and HTTP activity
+This project implements an **open-source Network Detection and Response (NDR) SOC lab** designed to simulate **real-world security monitoring, detection, correlation, and investigation workflows** used in modern Security Operations Centers (SOCs).

+The lab integrates **Suricata**, **Zeek**, **Wazuh**, and **Wireshark** to provide end-to-end visibility into network traffic — from detection and alerting to correlation and packet-level forensic analysis.

+The primary goal is to build **SOC-ready skills** by detecting suspicious network activity, enriching alerts with context, correlating events, and validating incidents through deep packet inspection.

 ---

 ## 🎯 Project Objectives

+* Simulate **real-world SOC network monitoring**
-* Understand how **network traffic flows** through detection engines
+* Understand how **network traffic flows through detection engines**
-* Learn the **difference between signature-based and behavioral detection**
+* Learn the difference between **signature-based detection** and **behavioral analysis**
-* Gain hands-on experience with **Suricata (IDS)** and **Zeek (NSM)**
-* Correlate alerts with rich network metadata
+* Correlate network events using shared flow identifiers
+* Perform **packet-level forensic analysis**
-* Build SOC-ready investigation and analysis skills
+* Build practical **SOC L1/L2 investigation skills**

 ---